MONTANA HEALTH PROFESSIONALS FOR A HEALTHY CLIMATE

 You aren't powerless when it comes to rising temperatures.
 Here are some things you can do:

-- Help create cool and friendly public spaces for people without air conditioning in your town, including unhoused folks.
-Everyone deserves to have shelter from the heat.
+• Work with your local church or community center to create cool and friendly public spaces for people without air conditioning in your town, including unhoused folks.
+Everyone deserves shelter from the heat.

 Providers